 It also features in magazines such as Private Eye, the Spectator and the Critic.

 My cartoons have also appeared briefly in feature films and on television.
 A protest placard of mine from the 1980s that featured a caricature of Margaret Thatcher as the Iron Lady appeared in the film The Iron Lady (a biopic about Thatcher), and several of my artworks adorned the walls of a house in the Channel 4 thriller Utopia.

-I now split my time between cartooning and attempting to improve the environmental diversity of the land where I live just inland of Zennor in Cornwall.
+I now split my time between cartooning, creating other forms of art (there's going to be an exhibition in Tremenheere Sculpture Gardens in 2022) and attempting to improve the environmental diversity of the land where I live just inland from Zennor in Cornwall.

 Go to my cartoons